whatnickcodes/unocss-preset-button-painter/README.md

 A UnoCSS preset that dynamically generates button color utilities based on your theme's color configuration.
 It creates solid and ghost button styles with smart text contrast and hover/focus states, complete with autocomplete support.

+**Probably don't use this unless you are pop open the rules in the preset and understand what it is doing.
+It is not very useful unless used with additional base CSS**

 ## Installation

 ```bash